mrostron/mr-stats/pidstat/cron/README.txt

 - pidstat will run via cron on each host
 - it will use /data/mr-stats/pidstat as it's home
-- log files are in /data/mr-stats/pidstat/log
+- local pidstat output files are in /data/mr-stats/pidstat/log
-  - output of process activity by day-of-week (7-day rotation)
+  - output of process activity (pidstat.yyyymmdd)
   - pid file of latest process
   - log file containing output from execution each day
+- local files are copied to the master get-pidstat.sh, then loaded to a database (ref db directory)

 -----------------